Automatic Divorce After Long Separation in PA

 “Separate & Apart” in Pennsylvania

 If you seek a divorce based on your marriage being irretrievably broken, section 3301(d) of the Divorce code requires you and your spouse to live separately and apart for one year.
 Normally, you and your spouse must live in separate homes for one year.
 However, the Pennsylvania Supreme Court has interpreted the separate and apart requirement of 3301(d) to also mean you and your spouse can be living together but must be living completely separate lives.
-While you can be separated and live in the same home, it can be a difficult proof problem.
+While you can be separated and live in the same home, it can be a difficult proof problem for your divorce papers.

-Filing for Divorce Following a Separation in PA
+Filing for Divorce Following a Separation in Pennsylvania

 The date of separation is essential in some cases to establish the inclusive dates of what assets are marital assets and which assets are not marital assets, as well as determining the value of certain assets.